spinkube/documentation/content/en/docs/topics/selective-deployments.md

 For this tutorial, you’ll need:

 - [kubectl](https://kubernetes.io/docs/tasks/tools/) - the Kubernetes CLI
-- Kubernetes cluster with the Spin Operator v0.4 and Containerd Spin Shim v0.16 - follow the [Quickstart](../install/quickstart.md) if needed
+- Kubernetes cluster with the Spin Operator v0.4 and Containerd Spin Shim v0.17 - follow the [Quickstart](../install/quickstart.md) if needed
-- `spin kube` plugin - follow [Installing the `spin kube` plugin](../install/spin-kube-plugin.md) if needed
+- `spin kube` plugin v0.3 - follow [Installing the `spin kube` plugin](../install/spin-kube-plugin.md) if needed

 ## Scaffold a Specific Component from a Spin Application into a Custom Resource

-We’ll use a sample application called "Salutations," which demonstrates greetings via two components, each responding to a unique HTTP route.
+We’ll use a sample application called "Salutations", which demonstrates greetings via two components, each responding to a unique HTTP route.
 If we take a look at the [application manifest](https://github.com/spinkube/spin-operator/blob/main/apps/salutations/spin.toml), we’ll see that this Spin application is comprised of two components:

 - `Hello` component triggered by the `/hi` route
 - `Goodbye` component triggered by the `/bye` route